spiketibbs/KU_CMS_TnP/README.md

 #     "output": {
 #       "plot_dir": "Fitter/Muons/2018/GoldID/",         < ----- Sets location to save plots to (if left blank, it won't save).
 Recommended: mass/era/numerator
 #       "results_file": ""       < ----- Sets location to save results to (if left blank, it won't save)
+#       "fourplot": "4plot"      < ----- Sets folder name where plots are saved with all four plots + data in it (Data pass/fail and MC pass/fail)
 #    },
 #    "scale_factors": {
 #        "data_mc_pair": {                                      < ----- Creates explicit scale factors for pairs of data and MC files (useful for comparing one file to multiple others)